We use a number of definitions in our Privacy Regulations that can be used in the singular or plural:

-Privacy legislation: the Act Implementing the General Data Protection Policy (AVG: de Algemene Verordening Gegevensbescherming).
+Privacy legislation: the Act Implementing the General Data Protection Regulation (AVG: de Algemene Verordening Gegevensbescherming);

 DNA Care may not automatically process the data you provide.
 The privacy legislation is intended to protect the privacy of individuals.
 This Act restricts the permitted use of your personal data by others.
 Acting on this legislation, DNA Care has the duty towards its clients to:

 • inform them of the way in which and the purpose for which data are processed by DNA Care;

 • state who is allowed to view the data;

 • request permission to process certain data.

 DNA Care considers your privacy important.
 That is why DNA Care explains in these Regulations how it deals with your data, what the purpose is of its use, and for the processing of which data DNA Care must explicitly request your permission.